Skip to main content

 }

-Each value is 1 - (stddev / mean) clamped to [0, 1] across per-variant risk scores for that axis.
+Each value is 1 - (stddev / mean) clamped to [0, 1] across per-variant scores for that axis.
 Axes with no signal to be unstable about default to 1.0.
 The imminence entry in particular often reads 1.0 — imminence only fires on a few axes, so on conversations without those markers the default kicks in.
 That's expected, not a bug.

-See Stability for how to use it.
+See Thoroughness & confidence for how to use it.

 meta